01 of 10

 Admission: Free for both hotel guests and members of the public.

 Spend your summer nights at the Grand Hyatt Atlanta in Buckhead’s chic pool at 8:30 p.m. every Saturday night throughout the summer.
 Surrounded by a Japanese Zen Garden, you’ll get to watch recent, family-friendly motion pictures.
-From animated favorites like How to Train Your Dragon 2 and Paddington, to recent additions to Hollywood classics, you’ll get to relax in the heated pool or on the deck.
-Popcorn, candy, drinks, and a full-service poolside menu will be available for moviegoers throughout the night.Continue to 9 of 10 below.
+From animated favorites like How to Train Your Dragon 2 and Paddington, to recent additions to Hollywood classics, you’ll get to relax in the heated pool or on the deck while watching movies under the stars.
+Popcorn, candy, drinks and a full-service poolside menu will be available for moviegoers throughout the night.Continue to 9 of 10 below.

 09 of 10